Becky McDonald: Introduction of family

 Producers later introduced a half-sister for Becky, in the form of Kylie Turner (Paula Lane).
 Kylie was initially described as having a "full on" personality, similar to Becky.
 When she arrives, she ruins her and Steve's plans for adoption.
 She and Kylie brawl violently over the incident; Lane received bruising from filming the scenes.
-They were so violent that they were toned down before transmission.
-Kelly described Kylie and Becky as having a love-hate relationship with her, but at the time she "wants to kill her".
-Lane herself stated that Kylie loves Becky but "feels resentful that she left home when she was only eight.
+The scenes were so violent that they were toned down before transmission.
+Kelly described Kylie and Becky as having a love-hate relationship, but at the time, she "wants to kill her".
+Lane herself stated that Kylie loves Becky, but "feels resentful that she left home when she was only eight.
 Becky was like a mother to Kylie."

-It is then revealed Kylie has a son, Max (Harry McDermott) who is in foster care.
+It is then revealed Kylie has a son, Max (Harry McDermott), who is in foster care.
 Lane stated that when she gets Max back, Kylie takes advantage of Becky's bond with him.
 In another storyline, Kylie makes a pass at Steve.
 Steve decides not to tell Becky because he knows Kylie will take Max away, as she is trouble.
-Kylie plays on the fact Becky is desperate for a child and offers to sell Max to her.
-Gregson said he felt it immoral to buy a child, but stressed "Kylie isn’t an ordinary mother – she only cares about herself."
+Kylie plays on the fact Becky is desperate for a child, and offers to sell Max to her.
+Gregson said he felt it immoral to buy a child, but stressed "Kylie isn't an ordinary mother – she only cares about herself."
 He said that Steve believes Max would be better off with him and Becky.
-Steve is first to take Kylie seriously, Gregson believed this was because Kylie has "proved herself ruthless" and "not the best mum".
+Steve is first to take Kylie seriously; Gregson believed this was because Kylie has "proved herself ruthless" and "not the best mum".
 Lane was so shocked with the storyline that she had to take breaks from filming scenes.

 Departure

-In 2011, Kelly decided to quit the role.
+In 2011, Kelly decided to quit the role of Becky.
 She said it was one of the "hardest decisions of her life" but felt it was the right time to "say goodbye to Becky".
 Executive producer Phil Collinson remarked that Kelly was talented and managed to make Becky into a "firm favourite" with viewers.
 Kelly finished filming her final scenes as Becky on 9 December 2011.